 Set environmental objectives and targets that are consistent with this policy and other project policies, and monitor performance.

 Monitor and review environmental performance and audit compliance to procedures to ensure standards are being maintained whilst highlighting potential areas for improvement.

 Establish emergency procedures and notify clients and competent authorities of environmental problems encountered during construction, and jointly resolve such issues.

-A Matter of Security Limited are responsible for ensuring compliance with this policy and reviewing performance within the work place.
+A Matter of Security Group Limited are responsible for ensuring compliance with this policy and reviewing performance within the work place.